October 24, 2022

 Montessori teachers must be skilled in the practice of observation and comfortable with the independent, purposeful movement of young minds at work.
 Nationally and internationally accredited Montessori teacher training courses are intense and demanding.
 This is as it should be.
 Montessori teachers should be experts in the abstract principles and concrete materials that structure the life of a classroom.

 Visitors to Montessori classrooms first notice the beauty and order present throughout the environment.
 They also notice the quiet, especially if they are accustomed to teacher-directed systems of education.
 There are no bells prompting students to change activities or locations, no intercom, and no video or television instruction.
-Montessori teachers do gather the entire class for special events, singing, or shared story, but the voice of the teacher does not direct the movements of the children throughout the day.
+Montessori teachers do gather the entire class for special events, singing, or sharing stories, but the voice of the teacher does not direct the movements of the children throughout the day.

-In Montessori classrooms, there are occasions when the classroom is silent, when every child in the community is at work.
+In Montessori classrooms, there are occasions when the classroom is silent when every child in the community is at work.
 More often, Montessori environments are characterized by the quiet hum of children at work, moving and talking together about subjects that demand their undivided, uninterrupted attention.
 In a contemporary culture heavily influenced by the interruptions of technology and the distractions of screens, this is a rare and precious gift.

 If it were possible for a young child to answer “Why Montessori?” in a phrase or sentence that stretched beyond her limited frame of reference and her real gratitude for the fun she had a school that day, she would probably say, “I found myself!”
 Though their academic accomplishments are remarkable, the greatest achievements of Montessori students are far grander and more lasting.